2013 – 2014

 310 Human Response to Disease (3) This course examines core concepts of human response alterations to disease processes at the cellular and systemic level.
 The focus is on illness as it affects major body systems.
 Students will identify and analyze prototypical clinical situations, which will provide a foundation for their nursing practice.
 This course will link clinical situations to their underlying mechanism of disorder and provide a sound knowledge for the practice of professional nursing.
 For Advance 2 BSN students only.
 PREREQ: Nursing majors only.

-312 Adaptation II (5) Must be taken during junior year, spring semester.
-The emphasis of this course is on the maintenance of health and promotion of adaptive responses in clients with chronic health problems.
-The nursing process is used to assist these clients to adapt to stressors through supportive therapeutic, palliative, and preventive measures.
+312 Care of Older Adult and Care of Child (5) This course emphasizes the assessment, maintenance, and promotion of health for the older adult and child.
+Clients with chronic health problems in both of these populations are addressed.
+Content is organized around the concepts of wellness, chronicity, and acuity.
+The nursing process is used to assist these clients to grow and/or adapt through supportive, therapeutic, palliative, and preventive measures.
 PREREQ: NSG 212 and NSL 212.
 COREQ: NSL 312.
+Nursing majors only.

 314 Internship (3) This course is designed to provide nursing students with the opportunity to enhance knowledge and skills acquired in NSG/NSL 311-312.
 Students will have the opportunity to participate in the care of a group of clients over a consecutive span of days and to increase their awareness of the professional role.
 PREREQ: Successful completion of NSG/NSL 311-312.